(1825 - 1863)

 References & notes

-Service date from his Consolidated Service Record, via Historical Data Systems.
+Service date from his Compiled Service Record, via Historical Data Systems.
 His gravesite is on Findagrave.